 Dogs and cats are carnivores.
 They do not actually have a requirement for grains in their diet.
 However, most commercial foods and treats are loaded with carbs/grains.
 Once you have minimized the carbs in your pet’s food, check your pet’s treats.
 You know those meat and bone shaped biscuits?
 Most of them are simply meat-flavored corn!
 Feed a meaty treat instead!

 Have you looked closely at the shampoo you use on your pet?
 What about those “pet wipes” that claim they keep your pet “fresh” between baths?
 Most pet shampoos and wipes are loaded up with chemicals like chlorine and synthetic fragrances that actually irritate your pet’s skin!
 Even those “medicated” shampoos contain chemicals, fragrances and dyes that only add to your pet’s itching problems!
-Opt for an all-natural, organic shampoo that contains ingredients you can actually pronounce!
+Opt for an all-natural, shampoo that contains ingredients you can actually pronounce!
 Therapeutic grade Essential Oils direct from medicinal plants contain natural soothing and healing properties and can actually help heal your pet’s skin without leaving chemical residue behind.
-And, the smell of these oils lingers long enough that you won’t need to “freshen” your pet between baths!
-(Essential Oils should not be used on cats, but an unscented variety works well!)
+The smell of these oils lingers long enough that you won’t need to “freshen” your pet between baths!
+(Essential Oils should not be used on cats, but the unscented variety works well!)

 Fresh air and sunshine are two ingredients that just can’t be bottled and sold…or you’d find it in our store!
 Walking, running, romping or just getting outside and moving, benefits both you and your pet!
 Take a few minutes every day to let your pet know that he’s important to you!